yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 *Client App* MUST handle any other response (2xx with an unexpected Content-Type / 3xx / 4xx / 5xx) as a failure and terminate the flow.

-Note - As *Authorization Servers* MAY use Cookies to bind security elements (state, PKCE) to the user agent, flows MAY break if necessary cookies are missing from subsequent HTTP requests, *Client App* MUST support cookies:
+Note - As *Authorization Servers* MAY use Cookies to bind security elements (state, PKCE {{7636}}) to the user agent, flows MAY break if necessary cookies are missing from subsequent HTTP requests, *Client App* MUST support cookies:

 * Store Cookies it has obtained in any HTTP response.
 * Send Cookies in subsequent HTTP requests.